-For more information, visit us online: pitneybowes.com

-Pitney Bowes and the Corporate logo are trademarks of Pitney Bowes Inc. or a subsidiary.
-All other trademarks are the property of their respective owners. © 2017-2019 Pitney Bowes Inc. All rights reserved.
+19MKTC01026_US United States 3001 Summer Street Stamford, CT 06926-0700 For more information, visit us online: pitneybowes.com Pitney Bowes and the Corporate logo, are trademarks of Pitney Bowes Inc. or a subsidiary.
+All other trademarks are the property of the respective owners. © 2017-2019 Pitney Bowes Inc. All rights reserved.